108170218-myseneca/CSN400-Capstone/Checkpoint8/README.md

 - **Question2:**
 Why are you creating NIC separate from VM?
 What happens when you delete a VM, is that attached NIC automatically deleted?
 Why?

 > The reason why that the `NICs` are separate from `VMs`  in order to provide more flexibility and control over network configurations.
-However when we delete a `VM`, the attached NIC is not automatically deleted, also it may be used by other resources or `VMs`. for this the propre way to manage the process of deleting a `VM` and its attached `NIC`, is the first thing is to check if it is being used, so that can be safely deleted after the VM has been deleted.
-However, if the `NIC` is being used, it should be detached from the VM before the VM is deleted.
+However when we delete a `VM`, the attached NIC is not automatically deleted, also it may be used by other resources or `VMs`. for this the propre way to manage the process of deleting a `VM` and its attached `NIC`, is the first thing is to check if it is being used, so that can be safely deleted after the `VM` has been deleted.
+However, if the `NIC` is being used, it should be detached from the `VM` before the `VM` is deleted.

 - **Question3:**
-When you created VMs from Portal can you use an existing NIC?
-Do you consider this a limitation in working from Portal for VM creation?
+When you created `VMs` from Portal can you use an existing `NIC`?
+Do you consider this a limitation in working from Portal for `VM` creation?
-> It is not possible to use an existing NIC.
-This can be a limitation for users who want to use a specific NIC configuration for their VMs.
-In addition, the Azure portal also has other limitations when it comes to VM creation.
-However, for users are limited in their ability to customize VM configurations and the features that are available in Azure.
+> It is not possible to use an existing `NIC`.
+This can be a limitation for users who want to use a specific NIC configuration for their `VMs`.
+In addition, the Azure portal also has other limitations when it comes to `VM` creation.
+However, for users are limited in their ability to customize `VM` configurations and the features that are available in Azure.

 - **Question4:**